 To successfully manage a joint credit card account, here are a few tips: set a maximum balance, check in with your partner before making a big purchase (say over $200), let the other person know when you’ve made purchases, establish who will pay the bills and how, and understand your partner’s spending habits.

 Is sharing a credit card ever OK?

-Beyond adding someone to your account as an authorized or joint user, you might also encounter situations where you literally share your card with someone else.
+Beyond adding someone to your account as an authorized or joint user, you might also encounter situations where you share your card with someone else.
 Maybe you give your card number to a relative to a friend so they can buy something online or lend your card to your younger sibling so they can purchase an item.

 While it might seem like a fairly innocuous thing to do, sharing your credit card with someone means you will be liable for the charges your loved one makes.
-When you willingly agree to let someone use your credit card -- unauthorized use is fraud and you should report that to the proper authorities -- you’re liable for any charges they make.
-That’s worth repeating: you are liable for all charges made to the credit card if you voluntarily lend it to someone.
+When you willingly agree to let someone use your credit card -- unauthorized use is fraud, and you should report that to the proper authorities -- you’re liable for any charges they make.
+That’s worth repeating: you are responsible for all charges made to the credit card if you voluntarily lend it to someone.